beego/beedoc/en-US/mvc/controller/router.md

 }
 ```

-will automatically route the http parameters id and field (i.e. `/tasks/5?field=name` ) to the correct method parameters and will render the method return value as JSON.
-If the method will return an error, it will be rendered as an http status code
+will automatically route the http parameters id and field (i.e. `/tasks/5?field=name` ) to the correct method parameters, and will render the method return value as JSON.
+If the method returns an error it will be rendered as an http status code.
-If the parameter does not exist in the http request, it will be passed to the method as the zero value for that parameter unless you mark that parameter as 'required' (using annotations) which will return an error without calling the method
+If the parameter does not exist in the http request it will be passed to the method as the zero value for that parameter, unless that parameter is marked as 'required' using annotations.
+This will return an error without calling the method.
 For more information, see [Parameters](params.md)

 ## namespace